top of page

 Milton fernández

-Originally from the Dominican Republic, pianist Milton Fernández Peña began his musical studies at an early age, quickly distinguishing himself as a musician of exceptional promise.
-He earned his Bachelor of Music degree in Piano Performance, summa cum laude, from the Conservatory of Music of Puerto Rico, before pursuing advanced studies in the United States.
-His academic achievements include both a Master of Music and a Performance Artist Certificate from Stephen F. Austin State University, an additional Master of Music in Arts Administration, and the Doctor of Musical Arts degree in Piano Performance from the University of Oregon.
+Originally from the Dominican Republic, pianist Milton Fernández began his musical studies at an early age.
+He earned his Bachelor of Music degree in Piano Performance, summa cum laude, from the Conservatory of Music of Puerto Rico, and pursued advanced studies in the United States, completing both a Master of Music and a Performance Artist Certificate at Stephen F. Austin State University.
+He later earned an additional Master of Music in Arts Administration and the Doctor of Musical Arts degree in Piano Performance from the University of Oregon.